Menopause: What Every Woman Needs to Know

 As well as the immediate symptoms, women are much more susceptible to weakened bones (osteoporosis) during the menopause and perimenopause.

 Treatments are available for symptoms of the menopause so there’s no need to suffer in silence.
-Women do not need to wait until their periods stop to see a GP.
+You don’t need to wait until your periods stop to see a GP.
 In fact, it’s important to diagnose symptoms as early as possible as they’re likely to get worse as estrogen levels fall further.

-Those under the age of 45 can have a blood test to check that declining estrogen levels are at the root of symptoms.
-A blood test will measure follicle stimulating hormone (FSH) levels – high FSH levels are a good indicator of early menopause.
+If you’re under the age of 45, you can have a blood test to check that declining estrogen levels are at the root of symptoms.
+A blood test will measure follicle stimulating hormone (FSH) levels.
+High FSH levels are a good indicator of early menopause.
 If over the age of 45, women do not need a blood test to diagnose menopause.
 According to the NICE guidelines, all GPs should treat those 45+ based on their symptoms alone, with no need for blood tests (which can show false readings due to regular hormone fluctuations).

 How to treat menopausal symptoms?

 Hormone Replacement Therapy (HRT) is by far the most effective treatment for menopausal symptoms.
 It works by topping up the estrogen levels that have declined throughout perimenopause and menopause.
 In women that have not had their uterus removed, estrogen is combined with progesterone to protect against uterine cancer (cancer of the womb.)
 It’s available as a tablet, patch or as a gel that’s massaged into the skin.

 In addition to treating menopausal symptoms, HRT can greatly reduce other health risks associated with later life such as osteoporosis and heart disease.

 To learn more about HRT, download Liz’s bestselling e-book, The Truth about HRT.